 Dennis McPhee was named Defensive Line Coach of the Tiger-Cats on January 10, 2013, joining the Black and Gold for his third tour of duty as a Ticats assistant.
-The 2018 season marks McPhee’s sixth consecutive year and 16th campaign overall with the team dating back to 1995.
+The 2018 season marked McPhee’s sixth consecutive year and 16th campaign overall with the team dating back to 1995.

-Recently under McPhee’s guidance, defensive tackle Ted Laurent was named an East Division All-Star for the fifth time in his career and was also named the club’s Most Outstanding Canadian.
-In previous seasons, defensive end John Chick was named a CFL All-Star in 2016 and defensive tackle Ted Laurent was named a CFL All-Star and Hamilton’s Most Outstanding Canadian in back-to-back seasons (2014, 2015).
+In 2018, under McPhee’s guidance, defensive tackle Ted Laurent was named an East Division All-Star for the fifth time in his career and was also named the club’s Most Outstanding Canadian.
+In previous seasons, defensive end John Chick was named a CFL All-Star in 2016 and Laurent was named a CFL All-Star and Hamilton’s Most Outstanding Canadian in back-to-back seasons (2014, 2015).

 McPhee’s previous stints with the Tiger-Cats saw him oversee the linebackers from 1995-97, the defensive line from 1998-2001, and the defensive front from 2004-06.
 Over this span, the Ticats led the CFL in quarterback sacks in 1999, 2000 and 2004, defensive end Joe Montford, who has since been named to the Canadian Football Hall of Fame, was named the CFL’s Most Outstanding Defensive Player three times in 1998, 2000 and 2001, and seven players earned CFL All-Star honours.
 McPhee also won a Grey Cup with the team in 1999.